-The maximum total award amount is determined based on trail mileage and type.
+The maximum total award amount is determined by a formula based on trail mileage and type.
 Trails are divided into A and B classifications based primarily on width.
-An additional "high snow" designation further increases the mileage rate for some trails to reflect areas that
+An additional "high snow" designation further increases the mileage rate for some trails to reflect areas that historically have a longer snowmobile season.
+The exact formula is adjusted season to season based on funds available in the snowmobile account.
+As 70% of the funds are advanced at the beginning of the season, these funds reflect the previous season's registration revenues.